District 2, Trustee

 As the recipient of the Bill & Melinda Gatesí Award, Mrs. Pierce (Jones High School-HISD and Texas Southern University Collaborative) initiated comprehensive school reform measures with a $1 million dollar grant through the Thurgood Marshall College Fund.

 Mrs. Pierce, along with her husband (Judge Frank P. Pierce), established a Young Fatherís Mentor Program at Hall High School (Aldine ISD).
-The purpose if the program is to assist young fatherís by proving support on fathering and parenting skills, network for employment opportunities, and learn about health issues confronting them.
+The purpose of the program is to assist young fatherís by providing support on fathering and parenting skills, network for employment opportunities, and learn about health issues confronting them.